 Scarlet Macaw Nestcam

-Scarlet Macaws ‘Aloysius’ and ‘Zorro’ are a very compatible pair, they give us the opportunity to share the daily life of a breeding pair of parrots.
+This webcam gives us the opportunity to share the daily life of a breeding pair of parrots.
 It is a wonderful opportunity to observe them in their nest box interacting with each other and caring for their eggs then chicks as they grow.

 From time to time, you may hear the sound of the aviary being cleaned or building work going on nearby, the macaws are used to this and it is normally for a very short time.